 Product – The Raima software product(s) licensed to Licensee under an Agreement, including all bug fixes, upgrades, Updates, and releases.
 Product(s) does not include any Third Party Software or any OSS that may be included and distributed with the Product(s).

 Protocol – A specific method in which messages are formulated, formatted, and passed between computers in a network.
 Internet messages are passed between computers using the TCP/IP protocol.

 RDM – Raima Database Manager.
-Formerly called RDM Embedded now consists of three product configurations: RDM Mobile, RDM Embedded, and RDM Workgroup.
+Formerly called RDM Embedded.

-Read-only Transaction – A multi-version concurrency control (MVCC) feature that allows database data to be read by one process without blocking another process’s modification of that same data.
-This features is available in RDM but not RDM Server.
+Read-only Transaction – A Multi-Version Concurrency Control (MVCC) feature that allows database data to be read by one process without blocking another process’s modification of that same data.
+Frequently referred to as a “snapshot.”

 Real-time – A real-time environment is one in which specific tasks must be guaranteed to execute within a specified time interval.
 For a DBMS to be considered truly real-time, it must be able to perform specific database-related tasks in a time that can be deterministically demonstrated—i.e., the worst case execution time can be demonstrated.
 Because a general-purpose DBMS deals with dynamic data in which the sizes of tables vary over time and since DBMS response times depend on the amount of data to be processed they cannot be considered as real-time.
-This is true also for RDM Embedded.
-It is real-time friendly, because it has a small footprint and has features (such as virtual tables) that allow it to be used in beneficial ways in a real-time application.
+This is true also for RDM.
+It is real-time friendly, because it is fast, has a small footprint and has features (such as virtual tables and in-memory storage) that allow it to be used in beneficial ways in a real-time application.

 Record Instance/Occurrence – One set of related data field values associated with a specific record type—equivalent to an SQL row.